deston/ClipImageView/README.md

 # ClipImageView
-A componet to clip bitmap.
+A component to clip bitmap.